wRothbard/birthstones/README.md

 * No arrows (planned as separate mod: birthstones_throwing)

 ### Future plans
+* Add option in server minetest.conf to use 8-bit style block textures (based on minetest default diamond block)
 * Look into changes in "birthstones fixed" at https://forum.minetest.net/viewtopic.php?f=9&t=11497&hilit=birthstones
 * Look into overlap in stone list found in Glooptest
 * Make compatible with glooptest